 When it comes to managing hair, the critical difference between most methods is how long the results last.
 In other words- “How long until I have to do it again?”

-Shaving, for example, is considered a short term treatment.
+Shaving, for example, is considered a short-term treatment.
 You’ll have to shave repeatedly throughout the week to keep your hair under control.

 When it comes to long-term hair management, though, there are several more options at your disposal.
 The most traditional forms are sugaring and waxing.
 These methods involve applying a sugar paste or wax on the skin.
 The sticky substance binds to your hairs, then you rip them out.
+After you do that, the hair grows back more slowly, and thinner.

 For smaller areas (such as the face or bikini line), many people use a classic pair of tweezers to yank hairs out at the root to prevent them from growing back for a month or so.